-A reliable company should be willing to provide references to their trustworthiness and track record of good customer service.
-These references should include accrediting agencies and insurance agents, as well as previous clients.
+You can also ask a moving company for references demonstrating their track record of positive service.
+References can include accrediting agencies and insurance agents as well as previous clients.

 Beware of Red Flags

 If you take away only one moving tip, this should be it.
 Sometimes you just have a gut feeling about whether a person or company is trustworthy or not—and we recommend listening to your gut.
 When you’re in the process of evaluating moving companies for your upcoming move, be on the lookout for red flags that give you a gut response.
 This may include:

 Rude or otherwise unprofessional behavior during the estimate process

 Showing up late to appointments

 Not responding to your questions right away or with enough complexity